 Reliability

-A company furthers its position of trust when it delivers on what it promises; this means sticking to budgets, meeting deadlines, and following up on inquiries.
+A company furthers its position of trust when it delivers on its promises; this means sticking to budgets, meeting deadlines, and following up on inquiries.
 One of the best methods of measuring your company’s reputation is to ask your current clients two questions:

 If they answer yes to both, it is a clear sign that your company inspires trust and is recognized as an authority.

-Building trust and cultivating a position of authority is both simple in principle and hard work in practice.
-Sales personnel must treat both existing and prospective clients with respect, deliver quality and relevant content, and follow through on what they promise.
+Building trust and cultivating an authority position is simple in principle and hard work in practice.
+Sales personnel must treat existing and prospective clients respectfully, deliver quality and relevant content, and follow through on what they promise.

-When all of this is done on a consistent basis, the data center’s client base and business will both grow.
+When all of this is done consistently, the data center’s client base and business will grow.

-What does your data center do to inspire trust among clients and present itself as an authority?
+What does your data center do to inspire client trust and present itself as an authority?
 Let us know your thoughts in the Comments box below.